Kuomintang

-The Kuomintang (KMT) (Note: Also written Guomindang (GMD), the Chinese Nationalist Party (CNP), the Nationalist Party of China (NPC), or the National People's Party of China (NPPC).) is a major political party in the Republic of China (Taiwan).
-It was the sole ruling party of the country during its rule from 1927 to 1949 in Mainland China until its relocation to Taiwan, and in Taiwan ruled under martial law until 1987.
-The KMT is a centre-right to right-wing party and the largest in the Pan-Blue Coalition, one of the two main political groups in Taiwan.
+The Kuomintang (KMT) (Note: Also written Guomindang (GMD), the Chinese Nationalist Party (CNP), the Nationalist Party of China (NPC), Nationalist Party, or the National People's Party of China (NPPC).) is a major political party in the Republic of China (Taiwan).
+It was the sole ruling party of China from 1928 to 1949 until its relocation to Taiwan, and in Taiwan ruled under martial law until 1987.
+The KMT is a centre-right to right-wing party and the largest in the Pan-Blue Coalition, one of Taiwan's two main political groups.
 Its primary rival is the Democratic Progressive Party (DPP), the largest party in the Pan-Green Coalition.
 As of 2025, the KMT is the largest single party in the Legislative Yuan and is chaired by Cheng Li-wun.

-The party was founded by Sun Yat-sen in 1894 in Honolulu, Hawaii, as the Revive China Society.
+The party was founded by Sun Yat-sen in 1894 in Honolulu, Republic of Hawaii, as the Revive China Society.
 He reformed the party in 1919 in the Shanghai French Concession under its current name.
-From 1926 to 1928, the KMT under Chiang Kai-shek successfully unified China in the Northern Expedition against regional warlords, leading to the fall of the Beiyang government.
+From 1926 to 1928, the KMT under Chiang Kai-shek unified China in the Northern Expedition against regional warlords, leading to the fall of the Beiyang government.
 After initially allying with the Chinese Communist Party (CCP) in the First United Front, the party under Chiang purged communist members.
 It was the sole ruling party of China from 1928 to 1949 but gradually lost control while fighting the Empire of Japan in the Second Sino-Japanese War and the CCP in the Chinese Civil War.
 In December 1949, the Kuomintang retreated to Taiwan following its defeat by the communists.